fracozzi/ABM-Graph-Diffusion-Network/README.md

 #### Notes

-For further assistance, please refer to the comments in the scripts or notebooks.
+For further assistance, please refer to the comments in the scripts or notebooks, or feel free to contact me at: f.cozzi@uniroma1.it